-The Board also monitored customer impacts from the cost of living crisis and customer behaviours to inform how best to support customers.
-The Board, supported where appropriate by various committees (including the Independent Governance Committee) challenges management from the perspective of the customer.
+The Board, supported by various committees (including the Independent Governance Committee) challenges management from the perspective of the customer.
+The Board also puts customers at the heart of its development of future business strategy.

-The Board's Risk Oversight Committee ("ROC") monitors the operational performance of customer services, including both those services delivered in-house and the performance of third-party service partners.
-The ROC reviews detailed customer-related risk matters and scrutinises risk performance (including Complaints and Conduct Risk Appetite Metrics) to identify areas where improvements could be made.
+The Board's Risk Oversight Committee ('ROC') monitors the operational performance of customer services, including both those services delivered in-house and the performance of third-party service partners.
+ROC reviews detailed customer-related risk matters and scrutinises risk performance (including Complaints and Conduct Risk Appetite Metrics) to identify areas where improvements could be made.